Chapter 12: Testability Features

 can be very useful if there may be dummy data conflicts.
 In test code searching for a new suitable seed is pretty easy.
 Alternatively

-Could be very useful.
-Many alternatives are possible.
+could be very useful.
+Many alternatives are also possible.

 The dummy data features are not suitable for use in production code, only tests.
 But the LIKE features are generally useful for creating contract-like behavior in procs and there are reasonable uses for them in production code.